 - Figure out what that place in County Meath where John Fields came from is.
 His obituary said “26 miles from Dublin” but didn’t name it.

 - Get a chance to speak at a national conference (and perhaps even the Australasian Congress in Sydney 2018)

 One of the things I’ve really enjoyed is the chance to “do what they did.”
 I got a chance to spend a week sailing on a tall ship (The Bounty) and felt a bit like my ancestors might have in the 18th and 19th centuries when they crossed the pond.
 I’ve also had the chance to drive a steam locomotive through an Engineer for a Day program – Sumpter Valley Railroad Engineer For A Day Calendar.
 It was so cool to see what my relatives did.

 * * *

-Please take a moment to head on over to Nichelle’s blog.
-Leave her a comment letting her know you stopped by.
-Welcome Nichelle, it’s great to have you here and it has been a pleasure getting to know you better.
+Please take a moment to head over to Mary’s blog, Searching for Stories, and leave her a comment, letting her know you stopped by.
+Thank you Mary for telling us about yourself and your blog.
+It’s been a pleasure getting to know you better.

 © 2016, copyright Jana Last.
 All rights reserved.

 Jana Last is a wife, mom and grandma living in sunny California.
 She loves family history and enjoys learning about her ancestors.
 She started her family history research in 1996 after the death of her maternal grandfather.
 She is the author of three blogs and a website: Jana’s Genealogy and Family History Blog, Grandpa’s Postcards, Jana’s Place and Jana’s Genealogy and Social Media Hub.
 Are you a genealogy blogger who would like to be interviewed for the “May I Introduce To You . . .” series?
 If so, contact Jana via email at firstname.lastname@example.org.